 Roll With a Group

 Whether you are a native New Orleanian or a visitor, be sure to take advantage of all the bike-friendly activities this city has to offer.
-For those who love a little competition, the New Orleans Bicycle Club is hosting the 45th Annual Tour de Louisiane on June 4-5 in Covington; and for those into cyclocross, LAXC hosts the Spillway Scramble on June 12.
+For those who love a little competition, the New Orleans Bicycle Club is hosting the 45th Annual Tour de Louisiane on June 10-11 in Covington.

 French Quarter Biking

 One of the most historical and celebrated parts of our city has to be the French Quarter.
 Start your day by renting a bike at neighborhood shops including: The American Bicycle Rental Company, Bike Nola, Ride This Bike, Bicycle Michael’s or A Bicycle Named Desire.
 You can rent one for a few hours to a week if you’ve got the time, and most of them will include a helmet and a lock for safety.

 Get out on your own or join a bike tour like Big Easy Bike Tours or Crescent City Bike Tours where you can enjoy a leisurely tour of our fair city.
 And if you have a love for the land and water, New Orleans’ first bicycle tour company post-Katrina, Confederacy of Cruisers, will take you on their Pedals to Paddles tour of Esplanade and Bayou St. John via bikes and kayaks.

 wHERE TO RIDE: Sample Routes

 With so many group rides, races, and other fun cycling events going on in our city, it’s easy to get overwhelmed.
 Break free from the pack and enjoy one of our favorite routes below: